class4cxy/ALView/README.md

 # ALView
-ALView is not just autolayout frameworkf, it's a fastest way to layout like html's flow layout.
+ALView is not just an autolayout framework, but also provide a fastest way to layout like html's flow layout.
-## working...
+## demo 1 -